Crazy-Jack/SuperdopeBioinformatics/Team3/Team3/README.md

- # Instructions on how to work together for each part
+ # Instructions on how to work together integrating all softwares

 Two files you have to modify:
 - `__main__.py`